WASP-47: Planetary system

-The presence of two rather small planets, as well as the orbital configuration of the first three planets, is not expected for Hot Jupiter systems, as a migrating gas giant is thought to kick out any small inner planets.
+The presence of two rather small planets, as well as the orbital configuration of the first three planets, is not expected for hot Jupiter-systems, as a migrating gas giant is thought to kick out any small inner planets.
 In order for the system to come out the way it is now, the two gas giants likely would have to have formed before the lower-mass planets e and d.
 This is called two-stage planetary formation, and is hypothesized to have happened in the Solar System as well.
 It is hypothesized that WASP-47b would have moved inwards and brought planet-forming material close to the star.
-Once most of the gas dissipates, the two gas-poor planets form nearby the large Hot Jupiter.
+Once most of the gas dissipates, the two gas-poor planets form nearby the large hot Jupiter.

+Based on the analysis of phase curves, it was found that the planet b might have a very dark surface (its albedo is tentatively measured at 0.016) and the planet e probably also has a low albedo as well.
+While the planet c lies within the habitable zone, it is unlikely that it is itself habitable although its large exomoons (if exist) might be.

 Planets e, b, and d have very similar orbits, with orbital periods of 0.8, 4.2, and 9.1 days, respectively.
-All of them are very hot (≥1000 K) and have very low orbital eccentricities, even lower than those of Earth.
+All of them are very hot (with temperatures above 1000 K) and have very low orbital eccentricities, even lower than those of Earth.
 In stark contrast to the inner planets, c has an eccentric orbit (e = 0.36) lasting over 580 days within the habitable zone of its host star.
-The high eccentricity can't be explained by the inward migration of WASP-47b, and there isn't any secondary star to cause it.
+The high eccentricity cannot be explained by the inward migration of WASP-47b, and there is not any secondary star to cause it.
 The only likely remaining explanation is that another massive planet altered the orbit of WASP-47c that is either further out in the system or was ejected billions of years ago.